Apply to the JCU Arrupe Scholars Program

 Should you have any questions about the program or application process, please email firstname.lastname@example.org.

 Rooted in the wisdom of our 500-year-old Jesuit heritage, this program aims to produce graduates that are both trained in the academic study of inequality and committed to using their knowledge and abilities for the promotion of justice.

-Arrupe Scholars will be reflective learners.
-They will seek to integrate their curricular and co-curricular learning experiences, using them to inform their understanding of social justice issues.
+2. Active Reflection - Arrupe Scholars will be reflective learners, integrating their curricular and co-curricular learning experiences and using them to inform their understanding of social justice issues.

-Arrupe Scholars will demonstrate a commitment to social action grounded in sustained engagement with people facing injustice.
-The job of an Arrupe scholar is not simply “to help others” but rather, to learn from our community partners and bear witness to the suffering of those facing injustice in our world.
+3. Commitment to Solidarity - Arrupe Scholars will demonstrate a commitment to social action grounded in sustained engagement with people facing injustice.
+The job of an Arrupe Scholar is not simply “to help others” but rather, to learn from our community partners and bear witness to the suffering of those facing injustice in our world.

 Sydnia De Franco, M.A.